On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 \begin{proof} If we prove the first part of the statement, the last part will follow from Lemma \ref{equivalence_inv_gen_tildas} and the fact that $G=R^+\cup R^-\cup P_1$.
-Therefore we only need to prove the the first part.
+Therefore we only need to prove the first part.
 For $q$ fixed, we proved a stronger statement in Theorem \ref{odd_dimension_orthogonal_-1_on_a_two_space}.
 Next we deal with large $q$.
 By Theorem \ref{orthogonal_odd_dimension_hyperplanes}, the proportion of separable elements in $G$ is $1-O(1/q)$.
 If a separable element $g$ fixes a nondegenerate hyperplane $W$, then the maximal torus of $g$ is contained in the stabilizer of $W$ (indeed in a subgroup $\SO(W)$ of the stabilizer).
 The same is certainly true for the stabilizer of a singular $1$-space, since this is obtained as the fixed points of a connected subgroup of the algebraic group.
-Therefore, using Theorem \ref{correspondence_tori_weyl_group}, we see that the proportion of elements belonging to $R^\pm$ (resp. $P_1$) is equal to $O(1/q)$ plus the proportion of elements of the Weyl group $W(B_m)$ with product of sign $\pm$ (resp. with a positive $1$-cycle), which is $1/2$ (resp. at least $(1-1/e)/2$ for sufficiently large $m$). \end{proof}
+Therefore, using Theorem \ref{correspondence_tori_weyl_group}, we see that the proportion of elements belonging to $R^\varepsilon$ (resp. $P_1$) is equal to $O(1/q)$ plus the proportion of elements of the Weyl group $W(B_m)\cong C_2\wr S_m$ corresponding to maximal tori fixing a nondegenerate hyperplane of $\varepsilon$ sign (resp. a singular $1$-space).
+For a nondegenerate hyperplane of $\varepsilon$ sign, these are the elements $(x_1, \ldots, x_m)\tau$ with $\tau \in S_m$, $x_i=\pm$ and $\prod x_i = \varepsilon$ (see Remark \ref{rem:conjugacy_classes_wreath_products}, which explains how to identify the class of an element), so their proportion is exactly $1/2$.
+For a singular $1$-space, these are the elements $(x_1, \ldots, x_m)\tau$ with $j\tau = j$ and $x_j=+$ for some $j$, and their proportion is at least $(1-1/e)/2$ for sufficiently large $m$; this follows from the fact that, for random $(x_1, \ldots, x_m)\tau$, the probability that $\tau$ fixes a point tends to $1-1/e$ as $m \rightarrow \infty$, and the corresponding entry in $(x_1, \ldots, x_m)$ is $\pm$ with equal probability. \end{proof}